10 Great Aboriginal Tours in Sydney

 This post contains affiliate links.
 Our full disclosure policy is here.

-The Cadi Jam Ora Gardens display the plants used for food and medicine by the Cadigal people, the first inhabitants of this part of Sydney.
-A 50-metre long storyline with interpretation panels note historical incidences and are very informative.
+Take a walk through the Cadi Jam Ora Gardens which display the plants used for food and medicine by the Cadigal people, the first inhabitants of this part of Sydney.
+Walk the 50-metre long Gadigal storyline with interpretation panels that note historical incidences and are very informative.

 There is a native shelter, some beautiful grass trees and plenty of signs and labels.
 It’s a great spot to explore, but if you have some extra time, the tours offered will help you better understand Aboriginal culture.